opendistro/for-elasticsearch-docs/docs/security/configuration/saml.md

 Name | Description
 :--- | :---
 `idp.metadata_file` | The path to the SAML 2.0 metadata file of your IdP.
-Place the metadata file in the `config` directory of Open Distro for Elasticsearch.
+Place the metadata file in the `config` directory of Open Distro.
 The path has to be specified relative to the `config` directory.
 Required if `idp.metadata_url` is not set.
 `idp.metadata_url` | The SAML 2.0 metadata URL of your IdP.
 Required if `idp.metadata_file` is not set.